blahosyl/task-manager-frontend/TESTING.md

 All User Stories in the MVP have been implemented and work as intended.

-Issues outside the MVO that were not completed for the first release of the project but still intend to be done in further development work are gathered under the label [`v2`](https://github.com/blahosyl/task-manager-frontend/issues?q=is%3Aissue+label%3A%22v2%22+) in GitHub Issues.
+Issues outside the MVP that were not completed for the first release of the project but still intend to be done in further development work are gathered under the label [`v2`](https://github.com/blahosyl/task-manager-frontend/issues?q=is%3Aissue+label%3A%22v2%22+) in GitHub Issues.

 ## Code validation